Family Nurse Practitioner Email List: Verified FNP Contacts for Pharma and HCP Marketing

 Total NP Database926,426All NP specialties across all 50 US states

-The commercial implication is clear: if you’re launching a primary care drug — diabetes, hypertension, cholesterol, or depression — the 139,130 Family NPs in SparkDBI’s database are the correct NP target.
-Sending that campaign to a PMHNP or a neonatal NP generates impressions but no prescribing response, because those practitioners don’t write the relevant scripts.
+So the commercial implication is clear.
+If you are launching a primary care drug for diabetes, hypertension, cholesterol, or depression, the 139,130 Family NPs in SparkDBI’s database are the correct NP target.
+Sending that campaign to a PMHNP or a neonatal NP generates impressions but no prescribing response.
+Those practitioners do not write the relevant scripts.
 Specialty filtering is what turns an NP list from a volume play into a precision prescriber campaign.

 Target the right FNPs for your campaign.
 SparkDBI’s 139,130 Family NP contacts are filterable by scope of practice, DEA eligibility, facility type, and geography.
 See SparkDBI’s NP data by specialty or request 50 free verified FNP contacts for your target geography.